-After years of copy editing for startups and app developers, I noticed frequent confusion over when to use login and when to use log in.
-So, I have developed this handy graphic to explain the difference.
+After years of copy editing for startups and app developers, we noticed frequent confusion over when to use login and when to use log in.
+So, we have developed this handy graphic to explain the difference.
 Print it out and hang it on your wall!

 When you are establishing and maintaining a brand identity for your business, you need to pay close attention to your text across all of your digital and physical marketing materials.
 Consistency is of utmost importance in making sure potential customers have a clear understanding of your brand.